nanog75/hackathon/_pages/connect_pod.md

 #### Terminal
 If you have a Terminal to work with (with an SSH client utility), then to connect to the **devbox**, run:

+If you’re using Windows, you have two options:
+  *  Install Ubuntu on Windows 10 through WSL (<https://linoxide.com/distros/how-install-ubuntu-windows-10/>)
+  *  download a utility like [Git Bash](https://git-scm.com/download/win) so that all the commands provided below work as advertised.
+{: .notice--danger}

 **Username**: admin
 **Password**: admin
 **SSH port**: 2211